GzGod/masa-oracle/docs/worker-node/discord-worker.md

 ### Update Bot permissions and install

 1 .
-Go to the “Guild Install” section
+Go to the “Guild Install�?section

 2 .
-Select on dropdown where is says “applications.commands and select “bot”
+Select on dropdown where is says “applications.commands and select “bot�?
 > ![Update Bot Permissions](/img/discord-change-bot-permissions.png)

 3 .
-On the added permission dropdown after selecting bot, select “administrator”
+On the added permission dropdown after selecting bot, select “administrator�?
 4 .
 Save changes on the bottom floating bar.

 > ![Save Bot Permissions](/img/discord-change-bot-permissions-2.png)